ioikawa/hdg-poisson/README.md

 # Solving the Poisson equation by the HDG method
-* hdg1d.py: The FEniCS code for 1D problem
+* hdg1d.py: FEniCS code for 1D problem
-* hdg2d.edp: The FreeFem++ code for 2D problem
+* hdg2d.edp: FreeFEM code for 2D problem